Also known as: Hepatic transplant, Transplant - liver, Orthotopic liver transplant, Liver failure - liver transplant or Cirrhosis - liver transplant

 - Your place on the waiting list is based on a number of factors.
 Key factors include the type of liver problems you have, how severe your disease is, and the likelihood that a transplant will be successful.

-- The amount of time you spend on a waiting list is usually not a factor in how soon you get a liver, with the possible exception of children.
+- The amount of time you spend on a waiting list is most often not a factor in how soon you get a liver, with the possible exception of children.

 - Follow any diet your transplant team recommends.